findyourcountryteam/technical-writing-samples/README.md

   - Made finding a location for new content very easy for writers.
   - Made the technical review process much easier, as all relevant content for a given feature was located in the same place.

+Beyond the option of do nothing at all, or moving on to reviewing other candidates, why not schedule a call now to discuss what it is that you need and exactly how it is that I can help?
+Will the other candidates really help to increase the total customer experience?
+Adoption?
+Enablement?
+Retention?
+Thanks very much for your time and consideration.

+-James Armstrong